ledaduelo/Covid_Airbnb/README.md

 I wanted to know what the reality was in Airbnb Madrid

 # Data
+The data is the apartments for the moment start the quarentine.
+I have downloaded the data from March to April 2019 and 2020 to see what has happened
 I compare the March and April data from Airbnb inside for Madrid.